BasedLinux/bsd/doc/manual/source/protocols/json/store-object-info.md

 ### `.narinfo` extra fields

-This meta data is specific to the "binary cache" family of Nix store types.
+This meta data is specific to the "binary cache" family of Bsd store types.
 This information is not intrinsic to the store object, but about how it is stored.

 * `url`: